-The following statement on the principles and procedures used in translation is subscribed to by all member organizations of and contributors to the unfoldingWord project.
+The following statement on the principles and procedures used in translation is subscribed to by unfoldingWord and its contributors.
 All translation activities are carried out according to these common guidelines.

 Identifying and Managing Translation Quality

-1. Accurate, Clear, Natural and Equal — Faithful to the intended meaning of the original, as determined by the Church in that people group and in alignment with the Church global and historical, and consequently:
+- Accurate, Clear, Natural, and Equal — Faithful to the intended meaning of the original, as determined by the Church in that people group and in alignment with the Church global and historical, and consequently: